 The band has grown over the years to play a major role in the life of the district.
 Following its humble origins, in later years the marching band would participate in local and national level parades and events, appear on the field at Yankee Stadium, march in the Rose Bowl parade on television and win the state championship in its division.
 It has garnered a lengthy list of honors far too numerous to note in a short profile

-Huntington Blue Devil marching band director Brian Stellato is in his 15th year as a music teacher.
+Huntington Blue Devil marching band coordinator Brian Stellato is in his 16th year as a music teacher.
 A Sachem High School graduate, he earned an undergraduate degree in music education with a concentration in instrumental music at University of Delaware.

 A three-year drum major with the University of Delaware’s Fightin’ Blue Hen marching band, Mr. Stellato went on to obtain a master’s degree at Stony Brook University with a concentration in educational leadership.
 His first teaching position was at Southampton High School in 2003/04.
 He taught elementary band in the Sachem school district for three years before coming to Huntington in October 2007.

 Mr. Stellato is the director of the high school’s junior symphonic band, wind ensemble and the pit orchestra for the spring musical.
-He also serves as director of SCOPE’s SCALE summer arts enrichment program, which is held daily throughout July at the high school.
+He also serves as director of SCOPE’s summer art and music program, which is held daily throughout July at the high school.
 He has also been active staff member of the George N. Parks Drum Major Academy, a summer workshop held across the county that provides instruction in conducting, teaching techniques, communication skills and leadership.

 This course satisfies the one credit in Music required for graduation.
 The Band program is a comprehensive program, which includes marching and concert band training and performances.
 Students may elect to be in the Competitive Marching Band or the Noncompetitive Marching Band.
 The non-competitive members will be required to perform as a pep band for all home football games including playoffs.
 These are the performance requirements for the Non-Competitive Marching program.